 ‘KYD was incredibly inspired by the recent climate protests led by secondary school students all over the country,’ Starford says.
 ‘We want to hear more from students about the issues that concern them.
 We are delighted to offer young emerging writers a publishing voice and a professional publishing platform with the KYD School Writing Prize.’

-Entries for the 2019 School Writing Prize open on 23 April and close on 28 June, with the winners to be announced at a special event in August 2019.
+Entries for the 2019 School Writing Prize open on 23 April and close on 28 June, with the winners to be announced in August 2019.

 Entry to the KYD Student Writing Prize is open exclusively to KYD School Members and their students.
 There is no additional entry fee.
 To find out more about KYD School Memberships, click here.